 The word Negro went out of use very quickly after Dr. King was killed in April 1968.
 The Black Power movement had been gaining steam since 1966.
-The Black Muslims (Nation of Islam) had always used the word Black and mocked others for using “Negro” since it is just the Spanish word for Black.
+The Nation of Islam (often informally called the Black Muslims as it was not a mainstream Muslim organization and had only Black members) had always used the word Black and mocked others for using “Negro” since it is just the Spanish word for Black.
 The choice of Black or Negro through the 1960s was a political choice tied to conflict between the integrationist politics of the Civil Rights Movement (which used Negro) versus the militant separatist politics of the Black Muslims and, after 1966, SNCC and other Black Power organizations, which used Black.
 Support among Blacks for integrationist Civil Rights politics collapsed after Dr. King was killed, and with it support for using the word “Negro.”
 I remember being in a Black literature class in the spring of 1968 taught by a Black law student (who later became a judge) who explained to our class why she preferred the term Negro because she felt the term conveyed that she was part of America.
 This was before Dr. King was killed.
 I’m sure that by 1969 she was using “Black” too.
 By 1971, the word Black was the only preferred term.
 I remember being in a grad seminar and using the phrase “light-skinned Negro” because at that time saying “light-skinned Black person” still sounded odd to me, and a Black friend passed me a note: “Pam, I thought you knew better than to say Negro.”
 (My recollection is that the phrase light-skinned was appropriate in context and not at issue.)

 You will find offensive documents written by Whites that use the word Negro (capitalized or not), but the word itself was not an insult and was deemed to be the “scientific” or correct word.